bboa3/matola-ingadi-api/README.md

 This is Matola Ingadi API, system designed to create and pay user bills, manege user events, and host Matola Ingadi Events Histories.

 ### Features:

+Create Invoice - reserve the date

+Job Fail Invoice and Clean Dates- Expired invoice and not payed